 Hazel would be at her Amana Microwave (she was one of the first to own a microwave oven) cooking the bacon for her doctored Campbell Soup beans.

 Many years later, after Hazel passed away, Aunt Irene (Hazel’s sister) sent me a letter.
 She knew I would love to have a copy of Hazel’s special Aunt Lydia’s coffee cake recipe and hand wrote it out for me.

 1 tsp. butter flavoring (optional)

 1 cup chopped pecans (optional)

 In large bowl, place cake mix, pudding mix, water and oil.
 Stir to blend.
 (I use a mixer)

 In separate bowl, mix brown sugar, cinnamon and chopped nuts.
-Grease and sprinkle on Bundt pan or square pan (I use a 9×13-inch pan).
+Grease and sprinkle on Bundt pan or a 9 x 13-inch baking pan.
 Place 1/4 cup pecan mixture on the bottom of pan.
 Alternate batter with pecan mixture ending with batter.

 Drizzle glaze over top of slightly warm cake.

 FREE gift for subscribers!

 If you like this post and don’t want to miss new content with recipes and ideas to inspire you, join our community and receive updates by clicking the subscribe button below.
 We’d love to have you be a part 🙂